Average Controlled and Average Natural Micro Direct Effects in Summary Causal Graphs: Conclusion

 \section{Conclusion}

 In this paper, we addressed both average controlled and average natural micro direct effects, providing theoretical results that extend existing work in causal inference using summary causal graphs.
 By accounting for cycles, hidden confounders and allowing for a non-parametric setting, our results contribute to a broader applicability of causal inference techniques in real-world settings where full causal specification is impractical.
+Moreover, it is important to note that contradictory to most results regarding identification in summary causal graphs, this work does not require any stationarity assumption.
 Our findings are particularly relevant in fields such as epidemiology, where accurate measurement of direct effects is crucial for informing public health interventions and policy decisions.

 In future work, it will be important to validate whether our conditions hold when focusing on other forms of average controlled and average natural direct effects, such as those that emphasize mediators rather than parents.
 Additionally, it would be valuable to establish necessary and sufficient conditions for average controlled direct effects that extend beyond simple adjustment.
 Another future direction would be to derive necessary and sufficient conditions for identifying average controlled direct effects in the presence of hidden confounding, as well as for average natural direct effects.
 However, we believe that this is more challenging to achieve compared to average controlled direct effects without hidden confounding.
-Now that total and direct effects are well understood in the context of summary causal graphs, it would also be interesting to explore the identification of indirect effects and, more broadly, path-specific effects within SCGs.
+Now that total and direct effects are well understood in the context of summary causal graphs, it would also be interesting to explore the identification of indirect effects and, more broadly, path-specific effects within summary causal graphs.
 Finally, we plan to apply the findings of this work to real-world applications, particularly in the field of epidemiology.

 \acks{This work was supported by the CIPHOD project (ANR-23-CPJ1-0212-01).}